nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Box** |                                  where you see the output of your commands from PennyWise                                  |

 <div markdown="block" class="alert alert-danger">:exclamation: **Warning**
-If the application is resized to a smaller screen, certain graphical components will no longer be visible.
-This is to ensure that that you are still able to get an overview of your finances.
-If these details are important, use PennyWise in fullscreen!
+If the application is resized to a smaller screen, certain graphical components will be hidden.
+This is to ensure that you still see the most important information about your budgeting.
+If details of your budgeting are important, use PennyWise in fullscreen instead!

 1. Pie Chart Legend <br/>

-- The Pie Chart Legend would not be visible should the application be of a smaller size.
+- The Pie Chart Legend will be hidden should the application be of a smaller size.
 This ensures your categorical overview can still be seen at a glance!
   ![ChartLegend](images/ug/ChartLegend.png)

 2. Line Graph Dates

-- Certain Line Graph dates would not be visible should the application be of a smaller size.
-This ensures you are still able to view the linear trend of your entries can still be seen.
+- Certain Line Graph dates will be hidden should the application be of a smaller size.
+This ensures you can still view the trend of your entries easily.
   ![LineGraphDates](images/ug/LineGraphDates.png)

 </div>